Vehicle inspection requirements by state [2026]

 Vehicle Inspection Requirements in Australia: A State-by-State Guide

-In Australia, vehicle inspection requirements can vary significantly depending on the state or territory.
-Whether you’re transferring registration, buying or selling a vehicle, or simply ensuring your car meets road safety standards, it’s essential to know what inspection is needed and when.
-This guide breaks down the vehicle inspection requirements for each state and territory, helping you stay informed and compliant.
+In Australia, vehicle inspection requirements differ from state to state and territory to territory.
+Whether you’re transferring registration, buying or selling a car, or just making sure your vehicle meets road safety standards, it’s important to understand what inspections are necessary and when.

 -